-This Daiwa Zillion SV TW review will hopefully show you why this reel is considered to be on of the best in its class.
+This Daiwa Zillion SV TW review will hopefully show you why this reel is considered one of the best in its class.

-Introduced in 2016 as part of Daiwas ongoing “Project T,” this reels claim to fame is its ability to deliver on basically no chance of you getting backlash while casting.
-Due to the innovative shallow SV free floating spool design and the T Wing, we would have to agree with Daiwa that we have not been able to get a big ‘ole birds nest — no matter what we try.
+Introduced in 2016 as part of Daiwas ongoing “Project T,” this reel’s claim to fame is its ability to deliver on basically no chance of you getting backlash while casting.
+Due to the innovative shallow SV-free floating spool design and the T Wing, we would have to agree with Daiwa that we have not been able to get a big ‘ole bird nest, no matter what we try.

-If you like to pitch lightweight jigs then this might be just the reel you have been looking for due to the SV Free Floating Spool design.
+If you like to pitch lightweight jigs, this might be just the reel you have been looking for due to the SV Free Floating Spool design.

-I would classify this reel at the higher end of baitcasters as it is approaching the $300 range.
+I would classify this reel as being at the higher end of bait casters as it is approaching the $300 range.

 The Bottom Line